-Figure 6.1 Molecular forces in liquid The average distance apart of the molecules is such that the attractive forces balance the repulsive force.
+Figure 5.1: Molecular forces in liquid The average distance apart of the molecules is such that the attractive forces balance the repulsive forces.
 Thus, the average intermolecular forces between A and the surrounding molecules is zero.
-Consider now a molecule such as C or B on the surface of the liquid (Figure 6.1).
+Consider now a molecule such as C or B on the surface of the liquid (Figure 5.1).
 There are very few molecules on the vapour side above C or B. If C is displaced very slightly upward, a resultant attractive force F on it, due to the large number of molecules below it, has to be overcome.
 If all the molecules in the surface were removed to infinity, a definite amount of work would be needed.
 Consequently, molecules in the surface have potential energy.
 A molecule in the bulk of the liquid forms bonds with more neighbours than one in the surface.
-Thus, bonds must be broken, i.e. work must be done to bring the molecule into the surface.
+Thus, bonds must be broken, i.e., work must be done to bring the molecule into the surface.
 Hence, molecules in the surface of the liquid have more potential energy than those in the bulk.
-Consider two atoms or molecules exerting forces of attraction on each other as shown in Figure 6.2.
-If the force F on A moves the molecule a small distance $\Delta r$ to the right; then, the work done $\Delta W$ on A is given by
+Consider two atoms or molecules exerting forces of attraction on each other as shown in Figure 5.2.
+If the force F on A moves the molecule a small distance Δr to the right; then, the work done ΔW on A is given by,

-Figure 6.2 Forces of attraction between molecules Let $\Delta U$ be the resulting change in the potential energy, then, $$\Delta U = -\Delta W \quad (6.2)$$ The negative sign indicates that force is attractive and the potential energy decreases.
-Therefore, $\Delta U = -F\Delta r$ .
-Thus, in the limit; $F = -\frac{dU}{dr}$ Activity Demonstration of a floating pin on the surface of water Requirements: Small dish, pin, water Procedure 1.
+Figure 5.2: Forces of attraction between molecules Let ΔU be the resulting change in the potential energy, then, $$\Delta U = -\Delta W \quad (5.2)$$ The negative sign indicates that force is attractive and the potential energy decreases.
+Therefore, $\Delta U = -F\Delta r$.
+Thus, in the limit; $F = -\frac{dU}{dr}$ Activity 5.2 Aim: To showcase the principles of surface tension by floating pin on the surface of water.
+Materials: Small dish, pin or needle, water Procedure 1.
 Fill the small dish with clean water.
-2. Carefully place a pin horizontally on the surface of the water as in Figure 6.3.
+2. Carefully place a pin horizontally on the surface of the water as in Figure 5.3.
 3. Observe what happens to the pin.

-Figure 6.3 Floating pin on the surface of water 4.
+Figure 5.3

+Question

 What causes the observed effect?

-(b) Measurement of surface tension Imagine a tangential line AB drawn on the surface of a liquid dividing the liquid into two parts as shown in Figure 6.4.
+(b) Measurement of surface tension Imagine a tangential line AB drawn on the surface of a liquid dividing the liquid into two parts as shown in Figure 5.4.